UplandJacob/Upland-HA-Addons/mc-all-platform-velocity/README.md

 ## About
-Run a proxy for a Minecraft Paper server to allow java, bedrock, and eaglercraft(unofficial web browser) clients to join.
+Run a proxy for a Minecraft Paper server to allow java, bedrock, and Eaglercraft(unofficial web browser) clients to join.

 ## Install
 **Add repository**